-It's not unusual to suffer from altitude sickness in the Andes or tummy problems, despite Peru's wonderful culinary reputation.
-Peru's many climates mean that travellers will face different risks in different areas.
+It's not unusual to suffer from altitude sickness in the Andes or have tummy problems, despite Peru's wonderful culinary reputation.
+Peru's many climates mean that travelers will face different risks in different areas.
 While food-borne as well as mosquito-borne infections happen, many of these illnesses are not life-threatening.
 However, they can certainly ruin your trip.
 Besides getting the proper vaccinations, it’s important that you take insect repellent and exercise care in what you eat and drink.

 Pharmacies are known as farmacias or boticas, identified by a green or red cross.
 They offer most of the medications available in other countries.
+Usually each city has one pharmacy open all night.

 Many of the following diseases are spread by mosquitoes.
 Take precautions to minimize your chances of being bitten.
 These precautions also protect against other insect-borne diseases like Baronellois (Oroya fever), Leishmaniasis and Chagas’ disease.